andrasq/node-microrest/README.md

 Options:
 - `protocol` - 'http:' or 'https:', default http
 - `port` - port to listen on
-- `tryNextPort` - if desired port is busy, try the next one
+- `tryNextPort` - if desired port is busy, try the next one up
-- `anyPort` - if desired port is busy, listen on any available
 - the options are also passed to https.createServer

 ### rest.createHandler( [options] )